 • Salt and freshly ground black Pepper – salt brings out the flavor, while pepper adds an extra touch of spice.

-How to Make Chicken and Waffles
+How to Make Chicken and Fluffy Waffles

 • Heat your waffle maker to medium-high heat.

 • In a separate small bowl, whisk together the wet ingredients until fully combined.
-Add the wet ingredients to the dry ingredients and mix until combined.
+Add the wet ingredients to the dry ingredients and mix until just combined.

-• In batches, scoop the batter into a preheated waffle iron, and cook until golden brown.
+• In batches, scoop the batter into a preheated waffle iron and cook until golden brown.

-• When you’re ready to cook, pour oil into a pot and heat to 375ºF.
+• When you’re ready to cook, pour oil into a large Dutch oven or pot and heat the oil to 375 degrees F.

 • In a large bowl, whisk together flour, cayenne, and salt.
 Divide into two bowls.
 In another bowl, whisk together buttermilk, eggs, and maple syrup.